common-fate/docs-archive/docs/approvals/sso/00-sso-setup.md

 ## Setting up SSO

-To start setup for our SSO provider we will use `gdeploy` to configure all the parameters for us.
+To start set up for our SSO provider we will use `gdeploy` to configure all the parameters for us.
 Using `gdeploy` run the `gdeploy identity sso enable` command to get started and follow the steps below for your identity provider

 ```json
 ❯ gdeploy identity sso enable